Kati3e/KatBot-MTProto-Nodejs/readme.md

 ## Example Output
 A vector of https://github.com/wfjsw/telegram-core-docs/blob/master/constructor/user.md

+## Goal
+1. Get full list of users in the channel
+2. Find most inactive users so we can kick them
+3. Remove bots

 ## To do
 - Return a complete user vector of a channel
 - Parse the result